xiaoxianyu-office/mm/Skills/Metaskills.md

 The behavior of this execution is very specific:
 - The other metaskill's mechanics are executed before that of the current metaskill's [Skills](#skills)
 - The other metaskill's conditions and cooldown are ignored, if present
-- Every mechanic is executed in the same skilltree, but the delays used in one do not affect the timings of the other, like if the two metaskills were called in the following manner
+- Every mechanic is executed in the same [Skilltree]

 So, in essence, the above example is the equivalent of